To fix clogged drains, a snakes (also known as augers or plumber’s snakes) are an effective and budget-friendly tool.

 Reviews: 7 Best Drain Snakes in 2019

-FlexiSnake tops the best drain snakes – has small grabbers and hooks that’ll collect grime, filth, & hair without damaging the porcelain or pipes.
+FlexiSnake tops the best drain snakes – has grabbers and hooks that’ll collect grime, filth, & hair without damaging the porcelain or pipes.

 FlexiSnake is also cheap and relatively long (18 inches) to reach the deepest clogs.